Vector35/binaryninja-api/docs/guide/debugger.md

 The API is centered around the [`DebuggerController`](https://api.binary.ninja/binaryninja.debugger.debuggercontroller-module.html#binaryninja.debugger.debuggercontroller.DebuggerController) class, which provides all functionalities of the debugger.
 There is no need to directly access the `DebugAdapter` classes.

 When the debugger is used within the UI, the `dbg` magic variable is injected into the Python interpreter.
 It always represents the debugger for the currently active Binary View.
-One can think of it as being created by
+You can think of it as being created by

 ```Python
 dbg = DebuggerController(bv)